krobelus/rate-experiments/thesis.md

 - *RUP* --- a clause $C$ is a *reverse unit propagation* (RUP) inference in formula $F$ if $F' := F \cup \{ \overline{l} \,|\, l \in C \}$ is UP-unsatisfiable [@DBLP:conf/date/GoldbergN03].
 To compute whether $C$ is RUP, the negated literals in $C$ are added as assumptions and propagated until to determine whether the formula is UP-satisfiable.
-If the trail is a UP-model,
-$C$ is not RUP.
-Otherwise, if there are conflicting literals implied by unit propagation there is no UP-model and $C$ is RUP.
+If the trail is a UP-model, $C$ is not RUP.
+Otherwise, if there are complementary literals implied by unit propagation there is no UP-model and $C$ is RUP.
 A clause that is RUP in $F$ is logical consequence of $F$ [@DBLP:conf/isaim/Gelder08].

 - *RAT* --- a clause $C$ is a *resolution asymmetric tautology* (RAT) [@DBLP:conf/cade/JarvisaloHB12] on some literal $l \in C$ with respect